 - The forming of an appropriately trained and suitable panel to interview the candidates.
-The panel will consist of at least two members of which at least one member of the panel must have undergone safer recruitment training. - Candidates will be given a tour of the School, be enabled to meet and talk to staff and boys, and in the case of teaching and LDC staff, be given the opportunity to deliver a lesson or therapy session in a classroom under the supervision of a subject teacher or LDC therapist and a member of the SMT. - An interview form template will be completed for each interview so as to provide a record of the judgements made during the discussion. - ◆ Face to face interviews will be conducted if able to do so, in order to assess the merits of each candidate against the job requirements and explore the candidate's suitability to work with children, including the candidate's attitude toward children and young people and their ability to support the School's agenda for safeguarding and promoting the welfare of children.
-However, due to Covid-19 restrictions a face to face interview may not be possible but will be conducted by video-conferencing. - The nature of the School and the position should be made very clear to all candidates. - The interview panel should also ask the candidate if they wish to declare anything in light of the requirement for a DBS Certificate.
-Candidates should be made aware that provision of false information is an offence and could result in the application being rejected or summary dismissal by the School if they have been appointed, and a possible referral to the police and/or DBS. - Where there is only one candidate, an offer of employment is not necessarily expected.
+The panel will consist of at least two members of which at least one member of the panel must have undergone safer recruitment training. - Candidates will be given a tour of the School, be enabled to meet and talk to staff and boys, and in the case of teaching and LDC staff, be given the opportunity to deliver a lesson or therapy session in a classroom under the supervision of a subject teacher or LDC therapist and a member of the SMT. - An interview form template will be completed for each interview so as to provide a record of the judgements made during the discussion. - The nature of the School and the position should be made very clear to all candidates. - The interview panel should also ask the candidate if they wish to declare anything in light of the requirement for a DBS Certificate.
+Candidates should be made aware that provision of false information is an offence and could result in the application being rejected or summary dismissal by the School if they have been appointed, and a possible referral to the police and / or DBS. - Where there is only one candidate, an offer of employment is not necessarily expected.
 Offers, conditional on the satisfactory completion of all safer-recruitment checks, will only be made where the selection panel identifies a strong match between the candidate and the demands of the role as advertised. - The School will establish whether candidates and those they employ have a right to work in the UK.
-This will include checking that current practice on preemployment responsibilities, for example taking up references and conducting checks, is in line with legal requirements and good practice recommended by the Government.
+This will include checking that current practice on pre-employment responsibilities, for example taking up references and conducting checks, is in line with legal requirements and good practice recommended by the Government.

 The Chair of Governors will chair the panel for the Bursar's and Head's appointments.
-The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
+The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether an interviewer should withdraw from the panel.
 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.